TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                                     clusters with Auto Barber method.
-To enable this the option should be set to molecular entity that will be used by Auto Barber.
+To enable this the option should be set to molecular entity that will be used by Auto Barber. renumber_clusters                   False           If set ``True`` clusters have consecutive numbers starting from 1 (or 0 if outliers are present) starting from the bigest cluster. join_clusters                       None            This option allows to join selected clusters.
+Clusters' IDs joined with ``+`` character lists clusters to be joined together.
+Several such blocks separated by space can be used.
+                                                    For example, if set to ``1+3+4 5+6`` clusters 1, 3, and 4 will
+                                                    be joined in one cluster and cluster 5, and 6 will be also joined in another one cluster.
 ==================================  ==============  ================================================================

 Stage **analysis**